Insurance is a challenging industry in which it’s hard to succeed.

 Here’s the thing: A good insurance sales rep takes full advantage of any available digital tools and technologies to better communicate with customers, follow up on calls, and keep track of sales activities.

-The advancements of artificial intelligence (AI), social platforms, tech tools, and more make it easy to think classic sales techniques are a thing of the past.
+The advancements in artificial intelligence (AI), social platforms, tech tools, and more make it easy to think classic sales techniques are a thing of the past.

 As you chart your own path in this industry, remain flexible and change with the times.
 But don’t forget that “old-school” cold calling still gets the job done.